struharv/adaptive_resource_allocation_linux/README.md

-# Adaptive Resource Allocation for Real-Time Containers
+# Adaptive Resource Allocation Framework for Real-Time Containers

-This is a installation guide for an Adaptive Resource Allocation for Real-Time Containers.
+This is a installation guide for an Adaptive Resource Allocation Framework for Real-Time Containers.

 The installation steps are the following
 1. Install and configure Linux kernel
 2. Make a custom container that supports resource adaptation
 3. Define policies to adapt the resources

+Dependencies:
+- docker